 We've been investing for years to tackle this challenge, developing technology to detect CSAM in ways that are precise and effective.
 We've also been working across the industry and with NGOs to combat CSAM through our work in the Technology Coalition since 2006, with the WePROTECT Global Alliance, and through industry-wide initiatives aimed at sharing best practices and known hashes of CSAM.

 Identifying and fighting the spread of CSAM is an ongoing challenge, and governments, law enforcement, NGOs and industry all have a critically important role in protecting children from this horrific crime.
 While technology alone is not a panacea for this societal challenge, this work marks a big step forward in helping more organizations do this challenging work at scale.
 We will continue to invest in technology and organizations to help fight the perpetrators of CSAM and to keep our platforms and our users safe from this type of abhorrent content.
 We look forward to working alongside even more partners in the industry to help them do the same.

-If you’re interested in using the Content Safety API service at your organization, please reach out to us via this form.
+If you’re interested in using the Content Safety API service at your organization, you can learn more and fill out the form on our website.